Professor of Chemistry and Computer Science, University of Toronto

 The Matter Stream is suited to ventures along the materials value chain; materials discovery, development, or manufacturing and recycling.
 This stream is tailored towards early-stage companies (early venture or growth) or even projects (pre-incorporation); however, startups at all levels of maturity will be considered.

 Example Innovation Areas

 The list above is not exhaustive.
 Contact firstname.lastname@example.org to discuss the program and your venture with someone from the Matter Stream.

-CDL mentors include accomplished entrepreneurs, experienced operators, active angel and venture investors, world-leading scientists, engineers, and economists.
-Mentors meet every eight weeks in Toronto to help founders set objectives over the program’s nine-month duration.
+CDL mentors include accomplished entrepreneurs, experienced business leaders, active angel and venture investors, world-leading scientists, engineers, and economists.
+Mentors meet every eight weeks to help founders set objectives over the program’s nine-month duration.

-Companies accepted to the CDL Matter Stream benefit from mentors in the advanced materials space with experience in investment in materials ventures, operating companies, affecting policy, and operating within large enterprises.
-These experts meet with companies periodically to evaluate their technologies, suggest improvements, and to explore formal advising engagements.
+Companies accepted to the CDL Matter Stream benefit from mentors in the advanced materials space with experience in investment in materials ventures, operating companies, and navigating complex value chains and licensing agreements.
+These experts meet with companies periodically to evaluate their technologies, suggest improvements, and explore formal advising engagements.

 For more information or to schedule an introduction meeting with the CDL team, email email@example.com.

 “When I moved to Toronto, I was amazed by what the Creative Destruction Lab has done for our innovation ecosystem.
 Most of the emerging challenges that our world is facing in this century, ranging from climate change to health, require the rapid development of novel molecules and materials.
 This new CDL track will focus on helping young entrepreneurs build scalable companies in this space.”